Podcasts have changed my life.

 - Be an active user.
 Podcasts may make you feel a bit like a passive user.
 To put the vocabulary and grammar you are learning into practice, you can try to engage in forums, make comments and respond to the podcast’s content.
 This can be a great way to practice by interacting naturally with native speakers and other language learners.

 - Prepare before listening.
 Sometimes, when I’m getting ready to listen to a podcast that seems way off my league, I look at some vocabulary lists to get ready.
 Alternatively, you can listen to a podcast in your native language on a similar topic.
 This technique helps you get more out of a podcast with difficult or unknown language than you normally would.
+To hear and understand everyday German vocabulary as it’s used by native speakers, try FluentU.

 - Make it fun.
 If you choose too many “heavy” podcasts in a row, you can lose your motivation.
 Try to find light, fun podcasts with accessible language to listen to in between the hard stuff.